 - The costs of repairing or replacing your bicycle, if it was damaged in the crash

 Does an Auto Policy’s UM/UIM Coverage Apply in Bicycle Crashes?

 Georgia drivers are required to carry specific minimum amounts of liability insurance by law.
 Liability insurance covers the costs of other people’s medical and property damage bills if the insured is at fault in a crash.

 However, not all drivers comply with statewide insurance laws.
 Even those who do may not have enough insurance to cover 100 percent of the costs associated with injuries or damage after a bicycle wreck.

 If you are injured in a Georgia bicycle accident, this is where your auto policy’s uninsured (UM) or underinsured (UIM) motorist insurance could kick in to help you.
-UM and UIM insurance are optional in Georgia, but they’re automatically added to all insurance policies, so you should have them unless you actively opted out.
+UM, and UIM insurance is optional in Georgia, but they’re automatically added to all insurance policies, so you should have them unless you actively opted out.

-UM and UIM insurance are meant to cover your costs after an accident involving a driver with no or insufficient insurance.
+UM, and UIM insurance is meant to cover your costs after an accident involving a driver with no or insufficient insurance.
 Luckily, cyclists who carry UM or UIM insurance on their cars can rely on this coverage for bicycle accidents with uninsured or underinsured drivers.

 Contact Our Experienced Georgia Bicycle Accident Lawyers for Help Today

 If you are struggling with painful injuries and financial stress and strain after a bike accident, let us help you.
 Contact the skilled Georgia bicycle accident lawyers at Weaver Law Firm to get started with your free case review.